-Management is responsible for the preparation and fair presentation of the attached separate financial statements, in accordance with the accounting and financial reporting standards accepted in Colombia and for the internal control that management deems necessary to allow the preparation of error-free financial statements. material due to fraud or error.
+Management is responsible for the preparation and fair presentation of the attached consolidated financial statements, in accordance with the Accounting and Financial Information Standards accepted in Colombia and for the internal control that management deems necessary to allow the preparation of consolidated financial statements free of material misstatement due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the entity's ability to continue as a going concern, disclosing, as appropriate, matters related to going concern and using the going concern basis of accounting, march unless the administration intends to liquidate the company or cease its operations, or there is no other realistic alternative.
+In preparing the consolidated financial statements, management is responsible for assessing the group's ability to continue as a going concern, disclosing, as appropriate, matters relating to going concern and using the going concern basis of accounting. except if the Administration intends to liquidate the group or to cease its operations, or if there is no other realistic alternative.

-Those responsible for the direction of the entity are responsible for the supervision of the process of financial information of the same.
+Those charged with governance of the entity are responsible for overseeing the financial reporting process of the entity.